MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     On the home page, you can start creating a copilot and view copilots you have recently worked on.
 The Power Apps **environment** in which your copilots are defined is shown at the top of the page.
 You can also also navigate to the **Create** page for more copilot creation options and the **Copilots** page to view all of your existing copilots.

-    > **Note**: In addition to copilots you have created, you may see other copilots such as **Copilot for Microaoft 365**, which you can use Copilot Studio to extend.
+    > **Note**: In addition to copilots you have created, you may see other copilots such as **Copilot for Microsoft 365**, which you can use Copilot Studio to extend.

 1. In the navigation pane on the left, select **Create** to view a page on which you can create a new copilot, like this: